sambit31/Uber_Clone/Backend/WORKFLOW.md

 ## 9. Endpoint Documentation
 - Added `USER_REGISTER_ENDPOINT.md` to document the `/user/register` endpoint, including required fields, example requests/responses, and error codes.

+## 10. Additional Features
+- Added `models/blacklistToken.model.js` for token blacklisting (logout/security).
+- Added `middlewares/auth.middleware.js` for authentication and route protection.

 ---

 This workflow provides a clear overview of the backend setup, feature updates, and development process for the UBER_Clone project.
+All new features and improvements are documented for easy reference.